music-encoding/guidelines/_guidelines-v3/17-namesDates/02-namesdatesSpecialized/04-namesdatesPersNames.md

 persons may be marked using the **@role** attribute on [persName]({{ site.baseurl }}/{{ page.version }}/elements/persName.html){:.link_odd_elementSpec}.
 For example:

-{% include plainExample.html example="./v3/examples/namesDates/namesDates-sample291.xml" valid="true" %}
+{% include plainExample.html example="examples/namesDates/namesDates-sample291.xml" valid="true" version=page.version %}

-{% include plainExample.html example="./v3/examples/namesDates/namesDates-sample292.xml" valid="true" %}
+{% include plainExample.html example="examples/namesDates/namesDates-sample292.xml" valid="true" version=page.version %}

 The [Marc code list for
 relators](http://www.loc.gov/marc/relators/relaterm.html){:.link_ref} offers a variety of controlled terms that may serve as values for this use